 The Stars and Stripes Theaters in New Braunfels and Lubbock allow outside food at your car only.

 The Coyote Drive In in Fort Worth has a full bar that are open all day.
+They also have a concession stand, and will even deliver food to your car!

 5. Bring Games